 Unlike a credit card issued by a major card company, which can often be used anywhere, retail store cards can only be used in the store (or family of stores) that issued the card.
 For example, you couldn’t buy groceries with a store card issued by a department store.

 Some retail stores have partnered with major credit card companies to issue store-branded credit cards.
 This type of card can be used wherever that major card is accepted and in the store that issued the card.

 Which one is right for you?

 The type of card you use depends on your individual needs.
 Here are some reasons you may choose one type of card over another.

 Limited use.
-Where you plan to use the card most often will impact which type of card you choose.
+Where you plan to use the card most often will influence which type of card you should choose.
 If you want the flexibility of using it in many different places, then a credit card will work best.
 If you only want to use the card to shop regularly at a specific store, the store card may work better for you.

 Rewards.
-It’s common for credit and store cards to offer rewards in the form of cash back or points that can later be redeemed for things such as airline tickets, hotel stays, gifts, or store merchandise.
+It’s common for credit and store cards to offer rewards in the form of cash back or points that can be redeemed for things such as airline tickets, hotel stays, gifts, or store merchandise.
 These rewards, often referred to as loyalty perks, are an incentive for you to use their card.
 These loyalty perks can be accumulated based on card usage.
-Cards sometimes offer a one-time, major up-front reward to get you to choose their card or switch from your current card to their card.
+Cards sometimes offer a one-time, major upfront reward to get you to choose their card or switch from your current card to their card.

 Convenience.
 You may choose one credit card for all your purchasing needs.
 That way, all your transactions are on one bill each month and you make one payment.